-I use orange marmalade all time time.
+I eat orange marmalade all the time now.
 While it is delicious on toast with butter, it is also delicious in salad dressings, marinades, and pan sauces.
 I think that I have gotten over my fear of jams and jellies.
 Good thing that spring is in full swing, can’t wait to make another one.
 How impressed will your friends be when they have you over and you hand them a jar of homemade orange marmalade as a hostess gift?

 - 4 large seedless oranges (organic would be best here because you are using the whole orange, wash very well)

 Step 1: Cut the oranges and lemons in half and then into paper thin slices.
 I would have used a mandoline but I couldn’t find the right piece so I just did it by hand.
 Isn’t that always the way?
 When you need something you can’t find it?

 Step 2: Put the sliced fruit and all of their juices into a pot.
 Ina calls for a stainless steel pot, mine were all occupied at the time so I used a cast iron one.
 Add 8 cups water and bring the mixture to a boil, stirring often.
 Remove from the heat and stir in the sugar until it dissolves.

 Step 3: Add the vanilla bean.
 Cover and allow to stand at room temperature overnight.

 Step 4: The next day, bring the mixture to a boil.
 Reduce the heat to low and simmer uncovered for 2 hours.
 Turn the heat to medium and boil gently, stirring often, for another 30 minutes.
 Skim off any foam.
 Cook the marmalade until it reaches 220 degrees on a candy thermometer.